 Approximately 4,500 colleges and universities in the US alone represent a tremendous pool of retirement assets - totaling over $900 billion - that must be safeguarded from sustainability risks.
 This group works to support institutions in ensuring retirement options take material ESG factors into consideration.

-To see a list of IEN's past Working Groups, click here.
+To see a list of IEN's past Initiatives & Working Groups, click here.